-The Bear River Band of Rohnerville Rancheria Comprehensive Economic Development Committee, with the support of Points Consulting LLC, have developed the Bear River Band Comprehensive Economic Development Strategy (CEDS) to guide economic development for the Tribes over the next 5 years.
-The Committee's priority goals for the Tribes in the coming years are those related to workforce, land use, internal collaboration, and wellness.
+The Bear River Band of Rohnerville Rancheria Comprehensive Economic Development Consulting LLC, have developed the Bear River Band Comprehensive Economic Development Strategy (CEDS) to guide economic development for the Tribes over the next 5 years.
+This CEDS report is readily accessible to all regional stakeholders, and the list of this CEDS Strategy Committee members is available in Appendix A. The Committee's priority goals for the Tribes in the coming years are those related to workforce, land use, internal collaboration, resiliency, and wellness.

-A CEDS is a planning tool developed by the U.S. Economic Development Administration (EDA) to assist regional economic development, promote economic resilience, encourage action from both private and public sections and allows Tribes to be eligible for EDA opportunity funds.
+A CEDS is a planning tool developed by the U.S. Economic Development Administration (EDA) to assist regional economic development, promote economic resilience, encourage action from both private and public sections, and allows Tribes to be eligible for EDA opportunity funds.
 Funding through the EDA can be used for planning, infrastructure projects, and forming programs that foster economic development.
 The strategy incorporates quantitative data related to both households and businesses, input from residents gathered via town hall events, and an electronic community survey.

-The CEDS will aid Bear River Band leaders navigate challenging economic times and build a future economy that is more robust and resilient to disruption.
+The CEDS will aid Bear River Band leaders navigate challenging economic times and build a future economy that is more robust and resilient to shifts, disruption, and change.
 The CEDS serves as a justifiable foundation for funding opportunities, provides a roadmap for promoting economic resilience, and encourages action from both public and private sector leaders.